 “I don’t think many people realize that they may live 30 to 40 years after leaving the workforce,” Bivona says.
 “The amount of money required to sustain a comfortable lifestyle is staggering.”

 SEE ALSO: 2014 Salary Survey Results

 Meanwhile, boredom becomes an insidious enemy, even for retirees with a beloved pastime they hoped to make the centerpiece of their existence.
 Playing tennis or lying on the beach is relaxing and pleasurable when done once a week or a couple of times a month.
 But the novelty wears off quickly when it becomes a person’s primary occupation, Bivona says.

 He suggests a few part-time job possibilities that could work out nicely for retirees, whether their needs are financial or they just want a place to go every day to mingle with co-workers, such as cruise ships, libraries, bookkeeping or even being a virtual assistant.

 “If you look around, there are a multitude of opportunities out there,” Bivona says.
 “I recommend first trying to find something you have a passion for.
 But if you aren’t successful with that, widen the search because there are plenty of other possibilities that will put extra money in your pocketbook.”

 How about you?
-Do you know any retirees who have taken on a part-time job or otherwise found ways to stay active and earn money in their golden years?
+Do you know any retirees who have taken on a part-time job or otherwise found ways to stay active and earn money?